MaxAnikin/NetzschChat/README.md

 # NetzschChat
-This is a basic chat solution created as a preinterview task for Netzsch
+This is a basic chat solution created as a preinterview task for Netzsch.

 Since the task description says that I am free to apply my personal assumptions I decided to implement a chat system.

-Solution consists from a REST api service and a WPF client.
-I was not able to complete web client in time unfortunately.
-My estimates for this kind af a project were incorrect.
-But I decided to share everything I have completed till 17.10.2023 with you.

-In sources you will find a backend REST api project "Netzsch.Api" and WPF desktop client "Netzsch.Wpf".
-Both could be started in Visual Studio or with a simple "dotnet run" command from the command line.

-1. Start rest api service.
-2. Start first WPF app and register user "user1@google.com".
-3. Start second WPF app and register user "user2@google.com".

-Once users are registered you can start a chat and send messages between users.
+Solution consists from the following applications:

+ - Netzsch.Api: a REST api service
+ - Netzsch.Wpf: a WPF client
+ - Netzsch.Angular: an Angular client

+Application data is stored in the LiteDb database.
+It is a simple Json storage.

+Build and Run:

+1. Start rest api service using "Netzsch.Api" folder terminal window:  "dotnet run --launch-profile https | start chrome https://localhost:7147/swagger" or just "dotnet run" and open https://localhost:7147/swagger in order to make sure api service is up and running.

+2. Start wpf client from the "Netzsch.Api" folder terminal window with command: "dotnet run"

+3. Start angular application from the "Netzsch.Api" folder terminal window with command: "ng serve"

+4. Use registration forms and create users "user1" and "user2".
+You can use the same value for all the fields.

+5. Start messaging.

 Thank you for your task and your time.